catseye/SixtyPical/tests/SixtyPical Analysis.md

     |
     | define foo routine inputs tab trashes a, x, c, z, v, n {
     |     ld x, 16
-    |     for x upto 15 {
+    |     for x up to 15 {
     |         ld a, tab + x
     |     }
     | }
     ?
 RangeExceededError

-In a "for" loop (downto variant), we know the exact range the loop variable takes on.
+In a "for" loop (downward-counting variant), we know the exact range the loop variable takes on.

     | byte table[16] tab
     |
     | define foo routine inputs tab trashes a, x, c, z, v, n {
     |     ld x, 15
-    |     for x downto 0 {
+    |     for x down to 0 {
     |         ld a, tab + x
     |     }
     | }